mwittig/edimax-smartplug/README.md

 Node module to communicate with Edimax Smart Plugs.
 The library utilizes Bluebird promises - https://github.com/petkaantonov/bluebird.
 Device requests will be executed sequentially.
-This is useful as the Smart Plug REST service does not chain incoming requests.
+This is useful as the Smart Plug REST service does not properly chain incoming requests.
 It provides the following features:

-* Device Discovery - Smart Plugs can be automatically discovery on a given network (see section "Device Discovery" below for details)
+* Device Discovery - Smart Plugs can be automatically discovered on a given network (see section "Device Discovery" below for details)
-* Switching - Apart from switching Smart Plugs on and off it is possible to read the current switch state
+* Switching - Apart from switching Smart Plugs on and off, it is possible to read the current switch state
 * Usage Metering - For 'SP2101W' Smart Plugs it is possible to access the current, accumulated, and historical energy usage metering data